Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

 Receiver

 Tyler Lockett dropped just his fourth pass since 2017, according to ESPN, and didn’t have a catch in the first half.
+But as might be expected, he rallied from that and had two on the game’s key drive in the fourth quarter.

-No matter.
-Moore had one of the biggest days of his career with a 57-yarder to set up one TD and the fabulous leap and toe tap for the TD in the fourth quarter.
+Moore had one of the biggest days of his career with a 57-yarder to set up one touchdown and the fabulous leap and toe tap for the TD in the fourth quarter.

-And DK Metcalf had another big day (4 catches, 106 yards), while rookie Freddie Swain also continues to chip in.
+And DK Metcalf had another big day (four catches, 106 yards), while rookie Freddie Swain (two catches, 32 yards) continues to show a lot of promise.

 Grade: B+